OriginSound/OriginSound/README.md

 # A simple self-introduction

 - 👋 Hi, I’m Cloud.
-And now I'm an undergraduate.
+And now I'm a graduate student.
 - 👀 I’m interested in Statistics and Artificial Intelligence.
 - 🌱 I’m currently learning Statistics and Computer Vision